oxinabox/AutoPreallocation.jl/README.md

 ### Not appropriate for all uses:

- - `avoid_alloctions` makes many small allocations itself [#2](https://github.com/oxinabox/AutoPreallocation.jl/issues/2), so best for if you have large allocations to remove.
+ - `avoid_allocations` makes many small allocations itself [#2](https://github.com/oxinabox/AutoPreallocation.jl/issues/2), so best for if you have large allocations to remove.
  - the _record_ holds in memory all the allocations, thus preventing garbage collection.
 If you allocate-and-free a ton of memory to run your algorithm then you may run out of RAM.
  - Only handled allocation in the form of `Array` -- which to be fair underlies a great many data structures in Julia.